 The Valentine Peace Project (VPP) is a developing social enterprise connecting individuals, communities, horticulture and the floral trade to the creative work of peace.

 The Project began more than five years ago as a larger heart themed Valentine's Day, spreading thousands of submitted original peace poems and wider reflections on love - from the US, Zimbabwe, Kenya, England, the Netherlands, Israel, Palestine and New Zealand.

 "The world reflects back digging deep down inside . .
 The doors are open to a whole new store . .
 Cupid is here living with love . .
 Spread the care and feel for others . .
 Treat everyone as your brothers . .
 Away, away, away, peace is everywhere.”
 (Twelve year old's poem submission to the Project)

-Next to promoting a Community Valentine in February we aim to sell Dutch & US peace tulip bulbs around the International Day of Peace in September (the 21st).
-The VPP plans to design its own Valentine Peace tulip one day and produce bulbs as tools of trade for international peace organizations next to promoting community peace poetry gardens and the work of Fairtrade including conflict and post-conflict floriculture - a key industry for development.
+Next to promoting a Community Valentine in February we work to publicize the International Day of Peace (September 21).
+We promote community peace poetry gardens and the work of Fairtrade including conflict and post-conflict floriculture - a key industry for development.
+The VPP plans to design its own Valentine Peace tulip one day soon and also market bulbs as tools of trade for international peace organizations.